HPSoftware/node-offline-debug/README.md

 ## Example

+To install node_offline_debug package, simply follow [npm](https://www.npmjs.org) guidance (add it to your package.json or install it manually with 'mpm install').

 To instrument your package, simply reference node_offline_debug in your package.json, and then 'require' the package first thing in your app.
 All the packages that are loaded afterwards will be instrumented.

 The following code samples are instrumenting the [word-finder application](https://github.com/amirrajan/word-finder).
 The application main file is 'server.js', however in order to instrument it as well, we add a new 'init.js' file which simply require 'node_offline_debug' and then 'server.js':